j-yeskay/chatscape-django/README.md

 #### STEP 3 (create SECRET_KEY and set DEBUG = True in settings . py )

-Now in the command prompt
+Now in the command line
 Type **python** and hit enter.
 ```
 >>>import secrets